📉 Measuring Risk: Understanding Lead Time Deviation

 Why the Deviation is Calculated

-Optiply calculates this deviation to build an accurate safety buffer for your stock.
+Lead time deviation is one of the most important factors for calculating the required safety stock to meet the desired service level.
 You must order enough extra safety stock to cover the period of time your supplier is typically late.

-• Low Deviation: Indicates the supplier is highly reliable.
-Safety stock can be minimal.
+• Low Deviation: Indicates the supplier is reliable.
+Safety stock for lead time will be low.

 • High Deviation: Indicates the supplier is unreliable.
-Optiply must increase the safety stock buffer to cover the extended, unplanned delay, protecting you from stockouts.
+Optiply's algorithm will increase the safety stock buffer to cover the extended, unplanned delay, protecting you from stockouts.

 How Optiply Calculates Deviation